 Wear comfortable shoes you can explore every inch of the small village without danger of blisters!

-The village is home to a small aquarium, gift shops and cafes, and offers angling trips around the bay where you may be lucky enough to spot dolphins, seals and other wildlife.
+The village is home to gift shops, cafes, restaurants and a small aquarium.
+During the Summer season you can take a fishing trip around the bay where you may be lucky enough to spot dolphins, seals and other wildlife.

 Once you've visited all the shops you can take the coastal path around to Pentewan or the short boat trip across to Fowey (see above).